WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise.md

 <aside class="notes">

-**Talking point**:
+**Talking Point**:

 - Here's the `render` prop.
-Note that the function will receive the same props that `component` would receive.
-So you can take those and pass them along to the `render` prop.
+Note that the function will receive the same props that `component` would.
+So, you can take those and pass them along to the `render` prop.

 </aside>